hackmdio/codimd/docs/guides/auth/ldap-AD.md

 ===

-To setup your CodiMD instance with Active Directory you need the following configs:
+To setup your HackMD instance with Active Directory you need the following configs:

 ```
 CMD_LDAP_URL=ldap://internal.example.com